gvwilson/sdxpy/src/debugger/index.md

 Once that's done,
 we modify `interact` to choose operations from a lookup table called `self.handlers`.
-Its keys are the commands typed by the user and its values are the operation methods we just created:
+Its keys are the commands typed by the user, and its values are the operation methods we just created:
 {: .continue}